spirosEND/spirosEND/README.md

 - 👋 Hello, World!
-I’m Spiros Vatikiotis.
+I’m Spiros..
-- 👀 I’m interested in programming , technology and developing.
+- 👀 I’m interested in programming , technology and software developement
-- 🌱 I’m currently coding....
+- 🌱 I’m currently eating....
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : | IG: spirosend | Linkedin: in/svatikiotis
 - 🌍 Location : Athens, Greece.